tine-groupware/zendframework1/README.md

 `composer require shardj/zf1-future` https://packagist.org/packages/shardj/zf1-future

 # System Requirements
-ZF1 Future runs on any version of PHP 8.0!
+ZF1 Future runs on any version of PHP 8!

+The latest version supporting PHP 7.1 - 7.4 was 1.20.0 (not 1.20.1)

 # License
 The files in this archive are released under the Zend Framework license.
 You can find a copy of this license in [LICENSE.txt](LICENSE.txt).